GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

 **Architectural and Operational Enhancements (Completed in Phase 1):**
 *   **Scalability:** `apphosting.yaml` updated (`maxInstances: 10`, `minInstances: 0`, `concurrency: 80`, `memoryMiB: 512`, `timeoutSeconds: 60`) for improved scalability and cost-effectiveness of the App Hosting backend.
 *   **Security:** Default deny-all Firestore security rules implemented (`firestore.rules`). `firebase.json` configured for emulator use. **Deployment strategy clarified: Firebase App Hosting is the primary deployment target for the entire Next.js application (frontend and backend Server Actions/Genkit flows).** Conflicting `hosting` and `functions` (for Next.js app deployment) blocks removed from `firebase.json` in favor of App Hosting.
-The emulator configuration in `firebase.json` (e.g., `emulators.hosting.port: 9003`) primarily facilitates local testing of Firebase services like Firestore or Auth; the Next.js app itself runs via `npm run dev` (e.g., on `localhost:9002`) for local development against these emulated backends.
+The emulator configuration in `firebase.json` (e.g., `emulators.hosting.port`) primarily facilitates local testing of Firebase services like Firestore or Auth; the Next.js app itself runs via `npm run dev` (e.g., on `localhost:9002`) for local development against these emulated backends.
 *   **Secrets Management:** `.gitignore` updated to exclude `.env*` and `isa_data_sources/`. `.env` includes a placeholder for `GOOGLE_API_KEY`.
 Strategy for production secrets (Google Secret Manager) documented. `isa_data_sources/gs1_standard_docs_raw/` recommended for local storage of raw documents and is included in `.gitignore`.
 *   **CI/CD & Monitoring:** Initial CI/CD pipeline structure (for App Hosting) and basic monitoring/alerting recommendations outlined in this document.
 A `test` script added to `package.json`.
 *   **Code Structure & Schemas:** Zod schemas for AI flow inputs centralized in `src/ai/schemas.ts`. `DocumentChunkSchema` is canonical.
 All AI flows check for null/undefined outputs from LLM prompts and include comprehensive try-catch blocks returning schema-compliant error objects (addressing `output!` assertion risks and Gemini Code Assist feedback).